Bavarians

 - Culinary Innovations

-- Bavarian cuisine has influenced global culinary trends, with dishes like pretzels and sausages becoming international staples.
+- Bavarian cuisine has influenced global gastronomy, with dishes like pretzels and sausages gaining international popularity.

 - Global Influence